aauga/amxx-authentication/README.md

 # AMXX Authentication
-An AMXX plugin for those who want an extra layer of security for their players and their data.
+An AMXX plugin for those who seek extra security for their players and their data.

 ## Features
 - Only username and password required for registration;